☝️Small business or a startup? See if you qualify for our special offer.

 • Referencing the Accelerator as a DLL

-• Easy updates to the newest version.
+• Easy to update to the latest version.

 • No firewall settings.